oustaman/l5-awdd-block-template/the-brief.md

 # THE BRIEF - A Guide to Manchester

-Your tutors are acting as the client - in this scenario they are representing and making decisions on behalf of Manchester Metropolitan University.
+Your tutors are acting as the client - in this scenario, they represent and make decisions on behalf of Manchester Metropolitan University.

 ## Overview

-Manchester Metropolitan University are employing a number of digital agencies (your teams) to create a variety of topic-specific guides for students, their friends and families.
+Manchester Metropolitan University employs several digital agencies (your teams) to create a variety of topic-specific guides for students, their friends and families.

 Each team should select a topic/focus for the guide they are to create.
 You will consult with the client throughout to ensure the concept, design and content meet client and audience requirements.